rajikaimal/rajikaimal/README.md

 ### Hi there 👋

-I'm a Software Engineer currently working at 99x.
+I'm a Software Engineer currently working at WorkClass Singapore.
 I've been involved in multiple open-source projects, where majority are related to developer experience and tooling infrastructure.

 http://theruntime.xyz/